 The National Centre for Early Music is completely flat-floored throughout making it an accessible building for wheelchair users with or without an accompanied helper.
+There is an entrance ramp from Percy's Lane and the Walmgate entrance is flat allowing access from both directions.

 The National Centre for Early Music has a state-of-the-art induction hearing loop to ensure good quality of sound.
+Please let us know before arrival if you require the use of our hearing loop during your visit as it is not always turned on.

 Our staff are keen to make sure your visit to the National Centre for Early Music is enjoyable.
 If you have any special needs please let us now in advance when either booking tickets for events or using the Centre's conference facilities.